HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Essays/Dynamic Reference/Dynamic Reference.md

 * González Pinto, J.M., Balke, WT.
 Assessing plausibility of scientific claims to support high-quality content in digital collections.
 Int J Digit Libr 21, 47–60 (2020). https://doi.org/10.1007/s00799-018-0256-8
 * Griffin, S. Introduction to the special issue on digital scholarship.
 Int J Digit Libr 16, 1–2 (2015). https://doi.org/10.1007/s00799-015-0142-6
 * González Pinto, J.M., Balke, WT.
 Assessing plausibility of scientific claims to support high-quality content in digital collections.
 Int J Digit Libr 21, 47–60 (2020). https://doi.org/10.1007/s00799-018-0256-8
 * Bruce Alberts, Brooks Hanson and Katrina L. Kelner, Reviewing Peer Review, Science, Jul 2008, Vol 321, Issue 5885, p.
 15, DOI: 10.1126/science.1162115

-**About Wikipedia**
+## What digital resources adopted in academic fields?

+In present, most of the journal and publishers are offering online resources and papers.
+The "digital resource" means its 1st production and distribution are conducted on internet and they are dynamically updated by time flowing.
+The online journal and books are not included in the digital resource.
+They keeps their contents of each with own identifiers by each changes.

+* NIST Digital library of Mathematical functions
+* Wolfram Math World
+* Encyclopedia of Mathematics
+* Stanford Encyclopedia of Philosophy
+* AIC Wiki

+## About Wikipedia

+The fun fact is that Wikipedia is not considered as reliable source in academic field, even their tools, Mediawiki and their digial resources, are actively adopted in *academic digital source* services, such as Encyclopedia of Mathematics or AIC Wiki.

+It is not a weird because "science" is a system of stacking and expanding knowledge.
+The key factor is how each resource services generate knowledges.

 * Serrano-López, A.E., Ingwersen, P. & Sanz-Casado, E. Wind power research in Wikipedia: Does Wikipedia demonstrate direct influence of research publications and can it be used as adequate source in research evaluation?.
 Scientometrics 112, 1471–1488 (2017). https://doi.org/10.1007/s11192-017-2447-2
 * Polk, T., Johnston, M.P. & Evers, S. Wikipedia Use in Research: Perceptions in Secondary Schools.
 TECHTRENDS TECH TRENDS 59, 92–102 (2015). https://doi.org/10.1007/s11528-015-0858-6
 * Aibar, E., Lladós-Masllorens, J., Meseguer-Artola, A., Minguillón, J., & Lerga, M. (2015).
 Wikipedia at university: what faculty think and do about it.
 The Electronic Library, 33(4), 668–683. doi:10.1108/el-12-2013-0217

-**Digitial Resources adopted in Academic Papers**

-* NIST Digital library of Mathematical functions
-* Wolfram Math World
-* Encyclopedia of Mathematics
-* Stanford Encyclopedia of Philosophy

 ## Papers Review

 Färber, M., Jatowt, A. Citation recommendation: approaches and datasets.
 Int J Digit Libr 21, 375–405 (2020). https://doi.org/10.1007/s00799-020-00288-2

-Digital Library 에서 인용 추천에 관한 기능 개발에 관한 이론과 모델 구축 논문,
+Theory and Model implementation about ciation suggestion routine implementation in digital library.

 > Most notably all claims wirtten by the author need to be backed up inorder to ensure transparency, reliability and truthfulness.
 > in order to help the reader to properly understand the text and to give attribution ot the corresponding publications and authos.